BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 5. **Monitored KPIs closely** at each step to validate performance improvements and catch any potential issues early
 6. **Maintained rollback capability** throughout the process by simply adjusting weights back to the blue cluster if needed

-This hybrid Blue/Green Canary approach gave us the confidence to migrate production workloads without risking service disruption, while gaining all the benefits of eBPF-powered networking.
+This hybrid approach enabled us to migrate production workloads without service disruption while unlocking all the benefits of eBPF-powered networking.

-There are still improvements to our solution that can be done:
+Potential enhancements to our solution include:

 - **Automate weight adjustments** based on real-time metrics leveraging our monitoring stack [Victoria Metrics](https://tech.bedrockstreaming.com/2022/09/06/monitoring-at-scale-with-victoriametrics.html)
 - **Implement automated rollback triggers** if error rates or latency thresholds are exceeded